csikasote/bembaspeech-exps/README.md

 </tbody>
 </table></div>

-In order generate the subsets with their associated CSV files from BembaSpeech, we used the [prepare.py]() script.

 ### Language Model

 To create the language model for our experiments, we used two sets of Bemba text; transcript (from train and dev sets) denited as [LM1]() and a combination of transcripts and JW300 denoted as [LM2]().